nmarley/blu/dev-notes.md

+# dev notes

-# TODO
+## TODO

+- [ ] promote MyHash to a 1st-class type, use that as the hash type everywhere for debug purposes.
+Tired of horse shit byte arrays cluttering up my screen.

+- [ ] rename crate::block::File to something that does NOT conflict with std::fs::File

-- 2022-03-22: block-level de-duplication -- v0.2.x branch is dedicated to this.
+- [ ] 2022-03-22: block-level de-duplication -- v0.2.x branch is dedicated to this.
 I'm convinced this is the way forward.

+## Understand

 Uses <https://crates.io/crates/age> for encryption.